mugil24/Pharma/README.md

         </div>
         <div id="mission">
           <h2 class="text-center">Our Mission</h2>
-          <p>At VitalRx Pharmacy, our mission is simple yet profound: to improve lives by providing safe, effective, and affordable medications that empower individuals to lead healthier and happier lives.</p>
+          <p>At Mugil Pharmacy, our mission is simple yet profound: to improve lives by providing safe, effective, and affordable medications that empower individuals to lead healthier and happier lives.</p>
         </div>
         <div id="values">
           <h2 class="text-center">Our Values</h2>